SM&P Attorney, Melanie Norvell, wins recent Custody Case

 Stearns-Montgomery & Proctor is on the case

 Stearns-Montgomery & Proctor is here to help you win your case and get what you deserve.
-We have four Georgia offices, located in Atlanta, Marietta, Alpharetta, and Dunwoody to better serve you.
+We have four Georgia offices, located in Atlanta, Marietta, and Alpharetta to better serve you.
 To schedule a consultation today, call (678) 971-3413 or complete our contact form.